Merzasphor/MWSE/docs/source/apis/mwse.md

 ### `mwse.loadTranslations`

 Loads translations from the i18n folder for a given mod.
 This is locale-aware, using the result from `tes3.getLanguage()`.
-See the [http://127.0.0.1:8000/guides/mod-translations/](mod translations guide) for more information.
+See the [mod translations guide](https://mwse.github.io/MWSE/guides/mod-translations/) for more information.

 ```lua
 local i18n = mwse.loadTranslations(mod)